John William Ramsden: Biography

-Ramsden was born on 14 September 1831 to John Charles Ramsden and his wife Isabella Dundas.
+Born on 14 September 1831 to John Charles Ramsden and his wife the Hon.
+Isabella Dundas, he was elected as Member of Parliament (MP) for Hythe in 1857 and served as Under-Secretary of State for War from 1857 to 1858.

-He was elected as a Member of Parliament (MP) for Taunton from 1853 to 1857, and for Hythe in 1857, serving as Under-Secretary of State for War from 1857 to 1858.
-He resigned through appointment as Steward of the Chiltern Hundreds on 9 February 1859. for the West Riding of Yorkshire from 1859 to 1865, for Monmouth from 1868 to 1874, for the Eastern West Riding of Yorkshire from 1880 to 1885, and finally for Osgoldcross from 1885 to 1886.
+Ramsden resigned from Parliament by taking appointment as Steward of the Chiltern Hundreds on 9 February 1859.
+He also sat as MP for Taunton from 1853 to 1857, for the West Riding of Yorkshire from 1859 to 1865, for Monmouth from 1868 to 1874, for the Eastern West Riding of Yorkshire from 1880 to 1885, and finally for Osgoldcross from 1885 to 1886.

-He stood as Liberal Unionist candidate for Osgoldcross in 1886.
+He stood unsuccessfully as the Liberal Unionist candidate for Osgoldcross in 1886.

-He served as High Sheriff of Yorkshire in 1868.
-He was Lord of the Manor of Huddersfield, and owner of a large proportion of the town as well as a total of 11,248 acres of the West Riding.
+Ramsden served as High Sheriff of Yorkshire in 1868/69.
+He was lord of the manor of Huddersfield, and, through the Ramsden Estate, owner of a large proportion of the town as well as a total of 11,248 acres of the West Riding.
 In addition he acquired in 1876 a 138,000 acre deer forest at Ardverikie, Laggan, Inverness-shire, and 800 acres of Lincolnshire.

-On 2 August 1865 he married Lady Helen Guendolen Seymour, daughter of Edward Adolphus Seymour, 12th Duke of Somerset, thus acquiring the Bulstrode estate at Gerrards Cross.
-They had four children: Guendolen Isabella Jane, Hermione Charlotte, Rosamund Isabel and Sir John Frescheville.
+On 2 August 1865 he married Lady Helen Guendolen Seymour, daughter and co-heiress of Edward Adolphus Seymour, 12th Duke of Somerset, thus acquiring the Bulstrode estate near Gerrards Cross in Buckinghamshire.
+They had four children: Guendolen Isabella Jane, Hermione Charlotte, Rosamund Isabel and Sir John Frecheville Ramsden, who succeeded to the baronetcy.